ozalpozqur/altogic-auth-nuxt2/README.md

 ```

 ### Replacing pages/register.vue with the following code:
 In this page, we will show a form to sign up with email and password.
-We will use fetch function to call our sign-up api.
+We will use **Nuxt Server** call our backend api.

-We will save session and user infos to state and storage if the api returns session.
-Then user will be redirected to profile page.

-If `signUpWithEmail` does not return session, it means user need to confirm email, so we will show the success message.
 ```vue
 <!-- pages/register.vue -->
 <script>